 If you were pressure canning, you would leave the vent open for 10 minutes, then close it to start building up pressure in the canner.
 When you use a pressure canner as a boiling water bath, leave the vent open for the entire processing time.

 Remember that the processing time doesn't start when you turn on the heat, but rather when steam starts blasting through the vent.
 So for example, if a canning recipe ends with the instruction to "process in a boiling water bath for 20 minutes," you don't start timing that 20 minutes until you see and hear steam escaping.

 Wait until the hissing sound of escaping steam ceases before taking off the pressure canner lid and removing the jars.

-Important: remember that even though you are using a pressure canner, with this method you are processing the food in a boiling water bath.
+Remember that even though you are using a pressure canner, with this method you are processing the food in a boiling water bath.
 This cannot be used in lieu of pressure canning.
-The same safety rules apply as with regular boiling water bath canning, i.e. you can only use this method for fruits, sweet preserves, tomatoes with added acid and pickles (including vinegar-containing chutneys).
+The same safety rules apply as with regular boiling water bath canning, i.e. you can only use this method for acidic foods including fruits, sweet preserves, tomatoes with added acid and pickles (including vinegar-containing chutneys).
 All un-pickled vegetables and animal products must be processed using your pressure canner as, well, a pressure canner.

 Note that some older canning instructions used to say that it was not necessary to cover the jars completely with water when using a pressure canner as a boiling water bath.
 However, that method is no longer recommended by pressure canner manufacturers.